dotnet/runtime/docs/coreclr/project-docs/jit-testing.md

 (aka JITSH) tests first.
 A few other tasks are also Microsoft specific and are marked with (MS) below.

-Other than that the priority, task list, and possibly assigments are open to discussion.
+Other than that the priority, task list, and possibly assignments are open to discussion.

 ### (MS) Bring up equivalent of the JITSH tests